wp-ballard/staffing-ops-platform/README.md

 # Staffing Ops Platform

+This repository is presented as a curated portfolio case study.
+Some naming, structure, and contents have been simplified or generalized for public sharing.

 Internal staffing operations system built to support invoice automation, consultant tracking, purchase order management, payroll import processing, and billing workflow visibility.

 ## Overview